Manor Park Rink

 Calling all Rink Volunteers!

 Depending on the weather we will be flooding the rink in the morning, or in the evenings.
 Scraping the ice and clearing the snow is no easy task, and as they say many hands make light work.
-Once a volunteer roster is established, a schedule will be set.
-Volunteers will be asked to come out to scrape and flood the ice on a rotating basis.
+It is never too late to join the Manor Park rink volunteer team!

 Having a large roster of voluteers will go a long way in helping to maintain the ice.
 If you would like to be added to the volunteer roster then please contact Josh at email@example.com